userfrosting/i18n/README.md

 ```

 ### The `&` placeholder
-When a placeholder name starts with the `&` character in translation files or the value of a placeholder starts with this same `&` character, it tells the translator to directly replace the placeholder with the right language key (if found).
+When a placeholder name starts with the `&` character in translation files or the value of a placeholder starts with this same `&` character, it tells the translator to directly replace the placeholder with the message mapped by that message key (if found).
 Note that this is CASE SENSITIVE and, as with the other handles, all placeholders defined in the main translation function are passed to all child translations.
 This is useful when you don't want to translate the same word over and over again in the same language file or with complex translations with plural values.
 Be caureful when using this with plurals as the plural value is passed to all child translation and can cause conflict (See [Example of a complex translation](#example-of-a-complex-translation)).

 Example:
 ```